sunnytang00/msteams-project/meeting_minutes/meeting_minutes_template.md

 Item | Description
 ---- | ----
-Agenda Item 1 | 1.
+Agenda | 1.
 What did you do this week?<br>2.
 What (if anything) is blocking your progress?<br>3.
 What will you do this following week?

 ## Discussion Items
 Item | Who | Notes |